samgovier/front-end-dev/epctsjs/ts.md

 Subclasses
 ---
 When defining a constructor in a subclass, you must always include a reference to the base class for initializing all the inherited state.
-Essentially, if you've included a `extends` class, you must include the `super();` keyword in the constructor.
+Essentially, if you've included an `extends` class, you must include the `super();` keyword in the constructor.

     class SubClass extends BaseClass
     {